 Once the trial commences, the court will analyze various aspects of you and your spouse’s lives, and will ultimately determine the outcome of your divorce, including alimony settlements, child custody agreements, child support agreements, property distribution, and more.
 At this point, the court will issue a Judgement of Divorce, which includes all of the aforementioned terms of your divorce, among others.

-The bottom line is that when someone gets divorced, they need an attorney who truly cares about how the outcome of their divorce will impact their life and the lives of their family.
+The bottom line is that when a person gets divorced, they need an attorney who truly cares about how the outcome of their divorce will impact their lives, as well as the lives of their family.
 We know that this is a pivotal point in your life, which is why we are dedicated to serving you to the best of our ability, from start to finish.
+Our firm proudly helps clients throughout Nassau County and New York State, including in Garden City, Hempstead, Uniondale, East Meadow, Elmont, Bellmore, Brookville, East Hills, Great Neck, Manhasset, Massapequa, Merrick, Mineola, Old Westbury, Rockville Centre, Roslyn, Massapequa Park, Roslyn Heights, Jericho, East Massapequa, Port Washington, Roslyn Harbor, Syosset, and Wantagh.
+We also represent clients in North Merrick, Old Brookville, Upper Brookville, Muttontown, Plainview, Old Bethpage, Levittown, Hicksville, Westbury, Oceanside, New Hyde Park, Bethpage, Locust Valley, Oyster Bay, Seaford, Glen Head, Freeport, Glen Cove, Baldwin, Mineola, Floral Park, Franklin Square, Sands Point, Elmont, Farmingdale, North Farmingdale, South Farmingdale, Woodbury, Long Beach, and Kings Point.
+Barrows Levy PLLC also assists clients in Malverne, Lynbrook, East Rockaway, Hewlett, Woodmere, and Willston Park.
 Contact Barrows Levy PLLC today to schedule your initial consultation with our firm.